lucidrone/hammerzeit/README.md

 hammerzeit
 ==========

-==hammerzeit== is lucidrone fumbling with his pocket contents in realtime.
+hammerzeit is lucidrone fumbling with his pocket contents in realtime.